 My favorite one I did recently is the image from the cover of One Coast Magazine.
 I say this because my theme Nomad was greatly staged by my team Camelia Tugearu, Corina Tudor, Andra Teodorov, and Serap Ismail.
 Also, the wardrobe fitted very well.
 It was shot in a rocky place with natural light to have a better feeling.

 Comparing where you are now with where you are when you first started, what could you has done differently to get to where you are sooner?

-I would start earlier, like at 17th to have more time to develop.
-Maybe I could have been found in other market.
-It is important to have energy to grow, and younger age makes you adapt faster.
+I would start earlier, like on 17th to have more time to develop.
+Maybe I could have been found in other markets.
+It is important to have the energy to grow, and a younger age makes you adapt faster.

 You’ve clearly worked with a wide range of models, what tips can you recommend to people looking to expand their portfolio?

 First, you have to understand what you want to do, create a mood board and sent it to a modeling agency.
 They will give you choices with their new faces that need pictures.
 Try to choose the best one for your idea even is maybe less experienced.
 Fresh models have a great desire to grow just like you.